 Just to be clear when I use the word “beautiful” here, it is just a word that helps to describe the issue.

 After all, everyone’s idea of beauty is different.
 Whatever your personal image of beauty is (eg: muscular, short blonde hair) it may end up featuring heavily in your writing.

 Now there is nothing wrong with having “beautiful” characters, especially if you write fantasy because that’s what it is Fantasy!
 But don’t over-do it.

 Not every character should have “flowing hair” and “radiant skin.”
 Also, don’t read this and then make all your minor characters mundane or lacking in any features to compensate.

 What you want is to think carefully about the appearance of your characters and why you’ve chosen them to look a certain way.

 Remember as I mentioned everyone’s idea of beauty is different, so don’t be afraid to give your character wild corkscrew curls (even if you don’t like them) or a dark dash of freckles over the bridge of their nose etc.

-Give your character some (again not all your characters need them) scars, birthmarks, a sharp hooked nose, a scraggly moustache, eyes that are a little too big, a well-defined mouth, a missing finger or an amputated arm… whether you go big or small, just try and fling a little realism in.
+Give your character some (again not all your characters need them) scars, birthmarks, a sharp hooked nose, a scraggly mustache, eyes that are a little too big, a well-defined mouth, a missing finger or an amputated arm… whether you go big or small, just try and fling a little realism in.